 Fair hearing: A chance for you to tell your problem in court and show that a decision we made is wrong.
+Refer to Chapter 9 for more information.

 Generic drug: A prescription drug that is approved by the federal government to use in place of a brand name drug.
 A generic drug has the same ingredients as a brand name drug.
 It is usually cheaper and works just as well as the brand name drug.
+Refer to Chapter 5 for more information.

 Grievance: A complaint you make about us or one of our network providers or pharmacies.
 This includes a complaint about the quality of your care.
+Refer to Chapter 9 for more information.